 We are incredibly grateful to all those who choose to support our work financially, however much they are able to give.
 Without your gifts, we would not be able to achieve our vision of exploring the intersection of contemporary art, theological reflection and community activism whilst also supporting the Shieldfield community.

 How can I support SAW’s future?

-Whilst we have always appreciated support through the giving of time, we have to be honest in the fact that at this moment our greatest need is financial.
+Whilst we have and always will appreciate support through the giving of time, at this moment our greatest need is financial.
 It costs around £50,000 a year to run SAW, so every penny helps.
 Below are some of the ways you can give to SAW so we can continue our work.

 Just Giving [Emergency fund]

 You can donate to our emergency Just Giving Crowdfunder campaign where we are trying to raise £50,000 in order to enable SAW to carry on its work in 2021.

 Giving directly is the most effective way to give as it avoids funding platform fees and allows us to claim Gift Aid.
 Please email firstname.lastname@example.org if you would like to give via direct debit, bank transfer or cheque.
 To setup a regular donation and to add Gift Aid to that donation, please complete this giving form.
 For a one-off donation, please use this form instead.
 No printer?
 Please e-mail email@example.com with your postal address and we can send these forms to you.

 Please be aware our bank is currently processing our change of name from The Holy Biscuit to Shieldfield Art Works.
 This is causing some people to have difficulty when making a transfer to ‘Shieldfield Art Works’.
 If your bank prompts you to reconsider the account name when making a transfer to ‘Shieldfield Art Works’, please use the account name ‘The Holy Biscuit’.
 The account number and sort code remain the same.